Azure/caf-terraform-landingzones-accelerator/configuration/sandpit/pipelines/README-pipelines.md

 ```

 - Redeploy step: **3.3.5 Deploy the Azure DevOps Agents (runners)**
+- Check in your repo code changes back into Azure Devops.

 ### 5.1.2 Running Pipelines - End To End

 If you would rather deploy each level separately, skip this step and continue from **5.2 Run Pipelines - Level 1**

 - Go into Azure Devops Pipelines